replexica/replexica/readme.md

 ## Why

-Having built tens of side-projects, over the years, we found one thing to be particularly annoying: adding i18n to the app.
+Having built tens of side-projects / micro-startups over the years, we found one thing to be particularly annoying: adding i18n to the app.
 We wanted to **ship, and ship fast**, not to mess with JSON files or extraction scripts.

 So it got us thinking: why not build a tool that makes multi-language apps simpler?
 I mean, anyone who's tried to add i18n to their project knows it's a headache.

-And after we found out [~80%](https://www.statista.com/chart/26884/languages-on-the-internet/#:~:text=The%201.46%20billion%20people%20who%20speak%20English%20still%20make%20up%20less%20than%2020%20percent%20of%20the%20world%20population) aren't fluent in English - that seemed like a missed opportunity, since i18n could be a shortcut to reaching more users.
+And after we found out [~80%](https://www.statista.com/chart/26884/languages-on-the-internet/#:~:text=The%201.46%20billion%20people%20who%20speak%20English%20still%20make%20up%20less%20than%2020%20percent%20of%20the%20world%20population) aren't fluent in English - that seemed like a missed opportunity, since i18n could be a shortcut to reaching more users, if only it was easier.

-That's why we teamed up to build Replexica: a compiler plus an AI-powered API, designed to make the app multilingual really fast.
+That's why we teamed up build a React compiler coupled with an AI-powered API, to make i18n as simple as possible, at the most fundamental level.

 ### Does Replexica work with ... ?

 Please drop by our new [Discord channel](https://discord.gg/GeK6AuSqzw) and ask!
 Our co-founder Max is online almost 24/7.

-## API
+## A sneak peek

 > [!NOTE]
 > This guide is for Next.js App Router apps only.
 Support for other setups is coming soon (ETA April 2024). <https://github.com/replexica/replexica/issues/25>